 I want to begin by giving a disclaimer.
 I don’t really know how to begin this blog, nor do I claim to be an expert in student ministry.
 My church is currently in the final stages of our biggest student event of the year and by planning it, it got my mind thinking of what advice I would give to young youth ministers like myself.
-I took over my first youth minister position when I was 19, I am now 24.
-So, I’ve only been in youth ministry for about 4.5 years (Will be 5 years in June).
+I took over my first youth minister position when I was 19.
 These are things I’ve learned by self-reflecting, seen in others, or have been advised by mentors.
 I pray in some way this will help.
 Keep in mind these are not in order of any importance.

 1. Be Organized

 Young youth ministers (and seasoned ones) are notorious for being unorganized and turning in late registrations.
 In order for you to be on the top of your “game” you need to be as organized as possible.
 This will give you confidence in your work and will also allow others to be confident in you.